 Bonawe Iron Furnace is one of the region’s most unusual historical sights.
-Near Taynuilt, and dating from 1753, it was built by an iron-smelting company from Cumbria because of the abundance of birch and oak in the area.
+Near Taynuilt (not Bonawe), and dating from 1753, it was built by an iron-smelting company from Cumbria because of the abundance of birch and oak in the area.
 The coppiced wood was made into the charcoal that was needed for smelting the iron.
-It's now a tranquil, beautiful place, the old buildings picturesquely arranged around a green hillside.
-There's great background information on the iron industry.
+It's now a tranquil, beautiful place, with the old buildings picturesquely arranged around a green hillside, and there's great background information on the iron industry.
 Take a picnic!